 phpCache – speed up your website

-Caching seems to be the new trend.
 But aside from all the marketing, it’s really a lot more than that.
 If you don’t have the money to buy those lovely Zend products, you might find yourself turning to the world of Open Source (again).
 And viola!
 You’ll be helped.

-So, at first we’ll start with the principals.
+So, at first, we’ll start with the principals.
 What does this caching thing do?
 And why do I want it?

-Caching is used in a million things.
-For example, there is your browser’s cache, which saves a website to your harddrive so next time, you go to this website, it’ll come up a lot more faster on your screen.
 Your ISP probably also offers caching through a proxy server.
-In this case, highly frequented websites are downloaded to the ISPs proxy server and delivered to you a lot faster than if you would go to the site directly.
+In this case, highly frequented websites are downloaded to the ISP’s proxy server and delivered to you a lot faster than if you would go to the site directly.
 Thumbnails of larger images are a way of caching too.

-The reason “Why?!” is that for example if you have a high traffic site and a frontpage that pulls a lot of news from your database, you might run into a small problem.
-Thousands of visitors come to your site each hour (or minute) and each of those thousand requests equals an SELECT-statement which pulls the desired information from your database.
+Thousands of visitors come to your site each hour (or minute) and each of those thousand requests equals a SELECT statement which pulls the desired information from your database.
 The pulls equal load on the database which in return consumes memory and CPU and we would like to stay as slim as possible, won’t we?

 Now that we found out, that we want to cache and since we have the latest package of phpCache handy, let’s hop on the shell and get the magic going.